kumar-github/tutorial-resources/X.md

-Rather than duplicating the timing loop for void methods, `measure(Runnable)` and `measureRepeatedly(Runnable, ...)` wrap their input as a `Supplier<Void>` / `CheckedSupplier<Void>` that runs the `Runnable` and then returns null, delegating to the value-returning variant:
+Rather than duplicating the timing loop for void methods, `measure(Runnable)` and `measureRepeatedly(Runnable, ...)` wrap their input as a `Supplier<Void>` / `CheckedSupplier<Void>` that runs the `Runnable` and then returns null, delegating to the value-returning variant.

 ```java
 public static TimedResult<Void> measure(Runnable method) {